- Rating: 5 Star

-There are daily heli-skiing trips from Niseko to the 3,631 feet (1,107 meter) Shiribetsu-Dake volcano in the beautiful town of Kimobetsu.
+There are daily heli-skiing trips from Niseko to the 3,631 feet (1,107 m) Shiribetsu-Dake volcano in the beautiful town of Kimobetsu.
 The area is famous for fresh powder lines and steep ridges that blankets a beautiful birch forest.
 The terrain is a mix of trees, steep chutes, and open glades.
 Slopes range from 20 to 40 degrees, a typical resort black run is 32 degrees.

 All helicopter packages include professional guiding and safety instructions, along with snow safety equipment, including a backpack, avalanche beacon, and probe.
 They also provide complimentary transport services from local accommodation.

 Options abound, with Niseko Hanazono Powder Guides, Niseko Weiss Powder Cats, and Niseko Photography and Guiding being among the choices for all-day powder skiing and snowboarding adventures.